python/cpython/Doc/library/functools.rst

 .. function:: total_ordering(cls)

    Given a class defining one or more rich comparison ordering methods, this class decorator supplies the rest.
-This simplies the effort involved in specifying all of the possible rich comparison operations:
+This simplifies the effort involved in specifying all of the possible rich comparison operations:

    The class must define one of :meth:`__lt__`, :meth:`__le__`,